buddhist-uni/buddhist-uni.github.io/_content/papers/birch-bark-to-digital-data_introduction_harrison-and-hartmann.md

 pages: 16
 ---

-Gives an overview of the archeology and methodology employed by modern scholars of early Buddhist texts.
+Gives an overview of the archaeology and methodology employed by modern scholars of early Buddhist texts.